 In the first sentence, the commas are important because each item presented is distinctly different from its adjacent item.
 In the second example, the dates (July 4, 1968) and places (Cleveland, Ohio) are juxtaposed, and commas are needed because the juxtaposed items are clearly different from each other.
 In the third example, the three phrases, all beginning with different verbs, are parallel, and the commas work with the verbs to demonstrate that “This approach” has three distinctly different impacts.

 Finally, transition words add new viewpoints to your material; commas before and after transition words help to separate them from the sentence ideas they are describing.
 Transition words tend to appear at the beginning of or in the middle of a sentence, and, by definition, the transition word creates context that links to the preceding sentence.
 Typical transition words that require commas before and after them include however, thus, therefore, also, and nevertheless.

 Therefore, the natural gas industry can only be understood fully through an analysis of these recent political changes.

 The lead precursor was prepared, however, by reacting pure lead acetate with sodium isopropoxide.

-There are plenty of websites devoted to exercises on comma usage for those who wish to self-study.
-Here are two I recommend:
+There are plenty of websites devoted to lessons on comma usage for those who wish to self-study.
+Here are two fun and creative sites: